A couple got married at the Dunkin' drive-thru where they met - KESQ

 “From Dunkin’ to the newlyweds, we want to send our congratulations on their sweet nuptials and thank them for celebrating their special day with us,” Dunkin’ said in a press release.

-Their Dunkin’ themed ceremony, complete with stacks of sweets, custom photo donuts and a donut bouquet, was also a celebration all Dunkin’ customers were welcome to join.
+Their Dunkin’ themed ceremony, complete with stacks of sweets, custom photo doughnuts and a doughnut bouquet, was also a celebration all Dunkin’ customers were welcome to join.

 “I wake up everyday next to her and I’m just thankful.
 She still gives me butterflies.
 We’re always talking to each other and writing each other sweet notes everywhere.
 She’s my coffee girl,” he added.